sjsyrek/maryamyriameliamurphies.js/README.md

 - `npm run test` - run mocha using babel on all files imported into `/test/index.js`
 - `npm run build` - compile and test

 These commands require certain npm packages.
 See below.
-If you install via npm, these commands should work out of the box, unless you install for production.

 ## Description